sanjayAnand0770698/SanjaysBookStore/SanjaysBookStore/README.txt

 0649- just started doing part 2 for assignment 2
-0649- added the migration file in dataaccess project 0655- updated the database and it's time to run the application
+0649- added the migration file in dataaccess project 20220329104813_AddDefaultIdentityMigration 0655- updated the database and it's time to run the application
       it's good for next part.

+ 2022-03-30

+ 1408-   after building the project it showed this error- CS0311	The type 'SanjaysBooks.DataAccess.Repository.UnitOfWork' cannot be used as type parameter 'TImplementation' in the generic type or method 'ServiceCollectionServiceExtensions.AddScoped<TService, TImplementation>(IServiceCollection)'.
+There is no implicit reference conversion from 'SanjaysBooks.DataAccess.Repository.UnitOfWork' to 'IUnitOfWork'.
+SanjaysBookStore	C:\Users\W0770698\Source\Repos\sanjayAnand0770698\SanjaysBookStore\SanjaysBookStore\Startup.cs	39	Active
+ 1411- Commented out services.AddScoped<IUnitOfWork, UnitOfWork>(); And now it works